Janine Bowmaker, Banora International Group

 David Craig, James Cook University

 David has an undergraduate degree from the University of Technology (Sydney), a Master’s degree from the University of Melbourne and is a qualified Chartered Accountant.
-David has recently submitted his thesis to complete a PhD at Waikato, his research interest relates to the study of university brands, disruptive innovation and the university of the future.
+David has also recently completed a PhD at Waikato, his research interest relates to the study of university brands, disruptive innovation and the university of the future.

 Martin has been working in the Education industry for a decade, predominantly working in the field of International Education.